matrix-org/matrix-spec/content/appendices.md

 by clients.

-The localpart of a room ID (`opaque_id` above) may contain any valid unicode codepoints, including control characters, except `:` and `NUL` (U+0000), but it is recommended to only include ASCII letters and digits (`A-Z`, `a-z`, `0-9`) when generating them.
+The localpart of a room ID (`opaque_id` above) may contain any valid non-surrogate Unicode code points, including control characters, except `:` and `NUL` (U+0000), but it is recommended to only include ASCII letters and digits (`A-Z`, `a-z`, `0-9`) when generating them.